codefellows-portland-javascript-401d2/parallel-file-processing/README.md

 #README

-###parallelogram's modules take an array of file names as input, and return an array of the first character of the contents of each file.
+parallelogram's modules take an array of file names as input, and return an array of the first character of the contents of each file.

+###testing
+Unit tests written in mocha, automated in gulp.